will-lancer/will-lancer.github.io/README.md

 | Beyond the Standard Model | The Geometric Langlands program   |
 | String Theory             | Quantum field theory              |

-  * I am especially interested in how to make quantum field theory rigorous.
+  * I am especially interested in extending the mathematics of quantum field theory, and the challenge of making parts of QFT rigorous.

 ### Future coursework (Fall 2024, Sophomore year)
 I'm doing one of the required labs my first semester, as my patience